 New France And English Domination

-Political Recognition in the 20th century
+Political Recognition In The 20th century

 En garde!
 Linguistic Debate And Evolution

-When speaking in québécois, personal and demonstrative pronouns often get elided with the verb.
+When speaking in québécois, personal and demonstrative pronouns often get merged with the verb.
 Je suis becomes chu (I am), il becomes y, elle is a, je vais slips into j’va or m’a, and cette contracts neatly into c’te.
 This pronunciation, which was used in 18th century France, is still used in popular French today and in certain dialects.

-A personal confession: When I first heard two travelers speaking québécois, I couldn’t keep the look of incredulity off my face.
+And a personal confession: When I first heard two travelers speaking québécois, I couldn’t keep the look of incredulity off my face.
 Surely, I thought, no one actually speaks like this!
 Nothing reveals our deep-seated biases quicker than a radically different accent.

 The climate has also given rise to some appropriate expressions, such as Accroche ta tuque avec une broche!
 (Fix your beanie with a buckle!) — a warning to get ready to run, to buckle up or to stay sharp.
-Another delightful québécois speciality is using sacre to curse: A sacre crisse (sacred Christ), câlisse (chalice), hostie (host) or tabarnak (tabernacle) will land you in a whole heap of merde if you use them in the wrong contexts.
-They’re a reflection of the powerful and repressive role of the Church in Quebec society from the 17th century until the Quiet Revolution.
+Another delightful québécois speciality is using sacre to curse: A sacre crisse (sacred Christ), câlisse (chalice), hostie (host) or tabarnak (tabernacle) will land you in a whole heap of merde if you use them in the wrong situation.
+They’re a reflection of the repressive role of the Church in Québec society from the 17th century until the Quiet Revolution.

 The Thorny Question Of Anglicisms